Judit Reigl: Biography

-Reigl attended the Hungarian University of Fine Arts from 1942 to 1945 where she was the student of the celebrated painter István Szőnyi.
+Reigl was born on 1 May 1923 in Kapuvár, Hungary.
+She attended the Hungarian University of Fine Arts from 1942 to 1945 where she was the student of the celebrated painter István Szőnyi.
 She was awarded a scholarship from the Academy of Hungary in Rome which allowed her to study in Italy between 1947 and 1948.
 During her studies there she encountered Byzantine icons, the mosaics of Ravenna, the works of Giotto and Masaccio and the paintings of Venice's Giorgione and Titian amongst others.

 In 1950, when the Iron Curtain had divided Hungary and Western Europe, Reigl succeeded in crossing into Western Europe after eight previous attempts.
 She explained that her home country of Hungary solely commissioned her to paint portraits of ruling Communist leaders such as Stalin, Rákosi and Gerő, and so her defection to the West was necessary to preserve her artistic freedom.
 Reigl eventually reached Paris by crossing through Austria, Switzerland, Germany and Belgium where she lived from 1950 to 1963.
 In 1963 she moved to Marcoussis (Île-de-France).

+Reigl acquired French nationality by naturalization.
+She died on 7 August 2020 in Marcoussis, France.